2025-26 Edition

 Development and application of statistical methods for analyzing corrected data.
 Topics covered include repeated measures ANOVA, linear mixed models, non-linear mixed effects models, and generalized estimating equations.
 Emphasizes both theoretical development and application of the presented methodology.

-Prerequisite: STATS 211.
-STATS 211 with a grade of B- or better
+Prerequisite: STATS 211 with a minimum grade of B-.

 STATS 220A.
 Advanced Probability and Statistics Topics.
 4 Units.